 How you want to travel from Split to Dubrovnik may depend on the speed of the journey.
 In the peak summer months, the high-speed ferry is the best option for avoiding traffic queues on the popular coastal road, while the winter months offer limited ferry travel but it’s also quieter on the roads.

 Whichever way you decide to travel, once you arrive in Dubrovnik you can expect to enjoy a mix of historical and natural beauty.
 If you want to venture out of the city, a great day trip is to Lokrum Island which features a botanical garden and Benedictine monastery.
-No matter if you are island hopping or just want to explore the city, you will always find yourself a stone’s throw away from the inviting blue waters of the Adriatic ocean.
+No matter if you are island hopping or just want to explore the city, you will always find yourself a stone’s throw away from the inviting blue waters of the Adriatic Ocean.

 With such a rich choice of things to see in this part of the world, the journey from Split to Dubrovnik can be a great chance to explore the best sights of the region.
 Stops along the way include pretty towns, natural sights, and fun activities.

 Natural beauty spots on the route between Split and Dubrovnik include the peaceful Bacina Lakes.
-If you’re traveling through the Bosnia and Herzegovina border on the coastal route, why not make the most of it by visiting the Kravice waterfalls and Blagaj or Vjetrenica caves.
-The beach towns between Split and Dubrovnik, including Brela, Baska Voda and Gradac, are a great stop too.
+If you’re traveling through the Bosnia and Herzegovina border on the coastal route, why not make the most of it by visiting the Kravice waterfalls and Blagaj or Vjetrenica caves?
+The beach towns between Split and Dubrovnik, including Brela, Baska Voda, and Gradac, are a great stop too.

-If you are looking for an activity on your journey between Split and Dubrovnik, try the Narona Archaeological Museum, rafting on the Cetina river or wine tasting in Komarna.
+If you are looking for an activity on your journey between Split and Dubrovnik, try the Narona Archaeological Museum, rafting on the Cetina River, or wine tasting in Komarna.
 It is clearly not just the major Croatian cities that offer lots to see, but everything in between them too.

-The crossing requirements should be straightforward when you are traveling in a private car as your driver will have the correct documents.
+If for some reason you choose to take an extended journey and stop along the way, the crossing requirements should be straightforward when you are traveling in a private car as your driver will have the correct documents.
 It is advisable to have your passport or ID card on you for checking.
 If you are traveling across the border during peak summer months, you could be expecting delays that increase your journey time to 4 or 5 hours.
 There are inland routes your driver may be aware of to avoid delays on the popular coastal route.

-163 Km (Air)
+203 Km (Air)